 2701.1 Scope.
 This chapter governs the electrical components, equipment and systems used in buildings and structures covered by this code.
-Electrical components, equipment and systems shall be designed and constructed in accordance with the provisions of this code and NFPA 70.
-Any references in this code to the ICC Electrical Code shall be considered to be references to NFPA 70.
+Electrical components, equipment and systems shall be designed and constructed in accordance with this code and NFPA 70.
+Any reference in this code to the ICC Electrical Code shall be considered to be references to NFPA 70.